inverno-io/inverno-core/doc/reference-guide.md

 }
 ```

 > It's interesting to see that it is not on the socket that the conflict is resolved but on the module that actually created that conflict.
-This is quite different than other DI frameworks that use qualifiers specified on the conflicting injection point.
-With these approaches, In order to properly separate the concerns a bean should not know the name of the actual bean that will be injected, as a result it is up to the bean to define the qualifiers and up to the other beans to be named or aliased after these qualifiers but this means the bean still know that a conflict exist otherwise it wouldn't need to specify any qualifier.
+This is quite different from other DI frameworks that use qualifiers specified on the conflicting injection point.
+With such approach, in order to properly separate the concerns a bean should not know the name of the actual bean that will be injected, as a result it is up to the bean to define the qualifiers and up to the other beans to be named or aliased after these qualifiers but this means the bean still know that a conflict exist otherwise it wouldn't need to specify any qualifier.
 The Inverno framework eliminates this issue to enforce proper separation of concerns.

 #### Selector